bitcoin-dot-org/Bitcoin.org/_includes/ref_block_chain.md

 All blocks with a block height less than 6,930,000 are entitled to receive a [block reward][]{:#term-block-reward}{:.term} of newly created bitcoin value, which also should be spent in the coinbase transaction.
-(The block reward started at 50 bitcoins and is being halved approximately every four years.
-As of April 2014, it's 25 bitcoins.)
+(The block reward started at 50 bitcoins and is being halved every 210,000 blocks---approximately once every four years.
+As of June 2014, it's 25 bitcoins.)
 A coinbase transaction is invalid if it tries to spend more value than is available from the transaction fees and block reward.